Personal profile

 Research interests

-Nienke Alberts is an Anthropologist with interest in access to Higher Education and student support.
+Nienke Alberts is a mixed methods researcher with an interest in educational inequality, access to higher education, and student support.

 In previous research she has looked at the barriers particular disadvantaged groups face accessing Higher Education, and how universities can support those students.
-She has published reports on the difficulties BAME students can have accessing higher education in the creative arts and the barriers unaccompanied asylum seekers face getting to university.
+She has published reports on the underrepresentation of ethnically minoritised students in the arts and the barriers unaccompanied asylum seekers face getting to university.

 Nienke has worked as a researcher in evolutionary anthropology, and has conducted fieldwork with chimpanzees, baboons, and zebra.